alecianicoleio/development-guide/ruby_rails.md

 ### RuboCop
 We are using [RuboCop](https://github.com/bbatsov/rubocop) to analyze our code and make sure it meets our standards (listed in the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) and [Rails Style Guide](https://github.com/bbatsov/rails-style-guide).

+A template for our Rubocop config can be found [here](templates/rails/.rubocop.yml).